-- A. Non-rostered players are allowed to play so long as they register as a sub at PrideSportsSubs.com, and follow all sub guidelines. - B. Registered subs must wear a black solid shirt with no logos shown. - C. Subs must register for each week they have been requested to play. - D. Subs are not allowed during the playoffs.
+- For 4vs4, if your team has 5 or more players no subs are allowed. - B. Non-rostered players are allowed to play so long as they register as a sub at PrideSportsSubs.com, and follow all sub guidelines. - C. Registered subs must wear a black solid shirt with no logos shown. - D. Subs must register for each week they have been requested to play. - E. Subs may not be a registered player from any other team. - F. Subs are not allowed during the playoffs.